fbpx

 Replacement Workers

-In a significant development for labour rights in Canada, the City of Ottawa has taken a progressive step by banning the use of replacement workers during strikes.
+In a significant development for labour rights in Canada, the federal government will introduce legislation by the end of 2023 to prohibit the use of replacement workers in federally regulated workplaces during a strike or lockout.
 This decision represents a significant shift in labour law and has implications for both employers and employees.

-In this blog post, we will explore the details of this decision, its potential impact, and what it means for the future of labour relations in the country.
+In this blog post, we will explore the details of this decision, its potential impacts, and what it means for the future of labour relations in the country.

 The Ban on Replacement Workers

-Ottawa City Council recently passed a bylaw that prohibits the use of replacement workers, often referred to as “scabs,” during labour strikes.
-This move makes Ottawa one of the first Canadian municipalities to take such a step.
+When passed, it will prohibit the use of replacement workers, often referred to as “scabs,” during labour strikes.
 The ban applies to the public and private sectors, covering various industries and workers.

-1. Scope: The bylaw applies to all employers within the city limits of Ottawa, including both public and private sector employers.
+1. Scope: The bylaw applies to all employers, including both public and private sector employers.

 2. Prohibition: During a strike or lockout, employers are prohibited from hiring replacement workers to perform the duties of the striking or locked-out employees.